Star Trek: Star Fleet Academy should lean into that premise.

 The staff are just as bad.

 The fat lady in the middle is a genetic anomaly between a synthetic race that can’t reproduce and a strict, militaristic race.
-Like somebody managed to breed a mule with a wild boar.
+Like somebody managed to breed a mule with a snapping turtle.

 I don’t know who the fat, butch, lesbian on the left is, so she may not be critical bridge crew.

-It’s a shame that nobody involved in this TV show had any experience with high-functioning young adults, competent instructors, military bearing, or large ship design.
+It’s a shame that nobody involved in this TV show had any experience with high-functioning young adults, competent instructors, military bearing, or industrial design.

 Paramount Plus has the first episode of Star Trek: Star Fleet Academy on Youtube for free.
-After a day, only 91,000 people have watched it.
+After a day, only 91,000 people had watched it.

-Watch both and decide which is more entertaining.
+Watch both and decide which is more entertaining.d

 Leave a Reply